Feodor0090/njtai/README.md

 - Working via bultin proxy (for blocks bypassing and avoiding HTTPS use) (configurable)

 ## System requirments
+Basically, it will work on S40v5, S40v6, Symbian 9.1+, most Sony Erricsons with 176x220+ screens, and may be some other 2007-2013 phones.
+J2MELoader and KEmulator 1.0.3+ are supported.
 ### Memory
 - At least 2048 kb of heap to download titles (with disabled covers loading)
 - At least 16 mb to view online without preloading